mballesteros-IEEE/Portable_Phone_Detector/README.md

 # Portable_Phone_Detector

+Version A - Detect a mobile call near with a piezo buzzer (tested)

-Detect a mobile call near
+Version B - Detect a mobile call near with a speaker and SD Card (In development)

+Using RF Explorer 3G+ IoT and Arduino Due